yaoxejn/charts-express/README.md

 }
 ```

 All theme files are located in the directory (src/theme/echarts).
-Putting your own theme file to the directory so that the application will support the theme directly.
+Putting your own theme file to the directory so that the application will support those theme directly.

 ```diff
   ├─┬ src